An Academic Mentor Is A(n)

-10. Some students struggle with test anxiety.
+15. Test Anxiety: some students struggle with test anxiety.
 Though some of this anxiety can be relieved by content knowledge, they may need more direct approaches.
 Some strategies to suggest to the student:

 - Try to predict and create practice questions similar to exam questions.
 Have others ask you these question in order to simulate the exam.

 - Do not cram moments before the test (allow at least an hour of down time before an exam).